chaos-mesh/rfcs/text/2022-02-14-link-application-metrics-with-chaos-experiments.md

 The implementation of this feature is based on the following design:

+- all the codes is written in chaos-dashboard
 - using RDBMS (sqlite/mysql) and ORM (gorm) to store the data
-- all the codes is written in chaos-dashboard
+- the annotations of panel are generated from data in kube-apiserver, instead of RDBMS

 Entities and Relations are listed below:

 - Entity:
   - Panel
   - Label
+  - Chaos Experiment(which would not exist as a table)
 - Relation:
-  - Mutli-Multi Relation between Panel and Chaos Experiment
+  - Many-to-Many Relation between Panel and Chaos Experiment
-  - Multi-Multi Relation between Panel and Label
+  - Many-to-Many Relation between Panel and Label

 We could also use another way to implement this feature without RDBMS, would talk in [Alternatives](#alternative-use-configmap-instead-of-database).

+Because "Chaos Experiment" is not stored in RDBMS, we should setup another hook(kubernetes reconciler listens on Delete event) or scheduled job to clean the orphan relations.

 ### Provision Grafana Panel then creating chaos experiment